JackTheMico/paramspy/README.md

 #### By the way, if you found out that this README has many grammatical mistakes,
 #### that's because I'm a Chinese Programmer, I have few chance to communicate someone with English, but
-#### I'm a big fan of "The Big Bang Theory" and "Rich and Morty" and extra.
+#### I'm a big fan of "Big Bang Theory" and "Rich and Morty" and extra.
 ## Thank you for you reading.